joe-antognini/joe-antognini.github.io/tridentine-calendar.md

 etc.), you can subscribe to the public calendar below to add feast dates to your calendar.
 This calendar was marked using the 1962 Roman Catholic rubrics.

+There are two versions of the calendar: one for web-based calendar users like Google Calendar and Yahoo Calendar, and one for native apps like iCalendar.
+The web-based version uses HTML to format the links whereas the native version will simply present the raw URLs.

-* *Google Calendar, Yahoo Calendar, and other web-based calendar users: [use this link to subscribe.](webcal://joe-antognini.github.io/assets/ical/html_tridentine_calendar.ics)*
+* *Google Calendar, Yahoo Calendar, and other web-based calendar users: [copy this link,](webcal://joe-antognini.github.io/assets/ical/html_tridentine_calendar.ics) then paste it into "Add Calendar from URL" (or something similar) in your app.*
 * *Apple users: [use this link to subscribe.](webcal://joe-antognini.github.io/assets/ical/tridentine_calendar.ics)*